YicongHong/Thinking-VLN/README.md

 You can use this great collection of [papers of Embodied Vision](https://github.com/ChanganVR/awesome-embodied-vision) (for Navigation) by [Changan Chen](https://changan.io/) to learn more.

-You are extremely welcome to comment and share your thoughts here! :wink:
+You are extremely welcome to comment and share your thoughts here!
+Just create an issue? :wink:

 ### Before worrying about the spoon